56phil/Library_Management/readme.md

 ## License

-The Library Management System project is licensed under the [MIT License](LICENSE).
+The Library Management System project is licensed under the [CC0-1.0](LICENSE).

 Feel free to modify and use the project according to your needs.